 The Charting Method

-Method Description Application Pro Cons
+Method Description Application Pros Cons

 Topic A

 Topic B

 Topic C

 Topic D

 The charting method provides a systematic overview of your notes.
 The page is split into rows and columns (a table), and labelled.
 While this method requires some additional preparation time before your lesson, consider making up a simple word document that can be edited and adapted for your purposes.
 You might find it saves time during class as you can quickly categorise information as you hear or see it.
-It also transforms into a quick reference guide when it is time to study for your exams.
+It also transforms into a quick reference guide when it is time to study for your compare and contrast the sources (see blue-green words in diagram).

 The charting method is also very useful for synthesizing large amounts of information that is compared across different sources (e.g., topics, theories, readings, approaches, experts).
-Your job at the start is to determine the best categories to compare and contrast the sources (see blue-green words in diagram).
+Your job at the start is to determine the best categories to